desmondcoacher/budget-manager-web/README.md

 # Budget Manager Web Project

-This is Budget Manager Web version, running on Apache.
+This is Web version of Budget Manager, running on Apache.

 ## Code Explaination
 ### Data Structure